Ojo Encino, New Mexico

-Ojo Encino (Chéchʼiizh Biiʼ Tó) is an unincorporated community and census-designated place (CDP) in McKinley County, New Mexico, United States, on the Navajo Nation.
+Ojo Encino is an unincorporated community and census-designated place (CDP) in McKinley County, New Mexico, United States, on the Navajo Nation.
 As of the 2020 census, the population was 222.

 Geography

 The community is in the northeast corner of the county, 29 mi by road west of Cuba and 120 mi northeast of Gallup, the McKinley county seat.
 It is on the west side of the valley of Encino Wash, a southeast-running tributary of Torreon Wash, Arroyo Chico, and eventually Rio Puerco, a tributary of the Rio Grande.

 According to the U.S. Census Bureau, the CDP has an area of 0.65 sqmi, all land.

 Demographics

 Ojo Encino was first listed as a CDP prior to the 2020 census.